samsonasik/ArrayLookup/README.md

 *2. `AtLeast::twice()`*

-It verify that data has filtered found item at least twice.
+It verify that data has filtered found items at least twice.

 ```php
 $data = [1, "1", 3];